andreyjcao/RPl-Dorian-Ida/readme.md

 ## Abstract

-Write a brief abstract about your research project.
+*Write a brief abstract about your research project.*
-If the project is a reproduction or replication study, include the full citation with a statement This study is a *reproduction/replication* of:

-> citation to prior study

-A graphical abstract of the study could also be included as an image here.
+This study is a replication of this [study](https://github.com/GIS4DEV/OR-Dorian) conducted by [Professor Joseph Holler](https://github.com/josephholler)

 ## Study Metadata

-- `Key words`: hurricane
+- `Key words`: hurricane, ida, twitter, x
 - `Subject`: select from the [BePress Taxonomy](http://digitalcommons.bepress.com/cgi/viewcontent.cgi?article=1008&context=reference)
 - `Date created`: 2023-11-16
 - `Date modified`: 2023-12-15
-- `Spatial Coverage`: United States?
+- `Spatial Coverage`: United States
-- `Spatial Resolution`: GPS coordinates/counties (and county equivalents)
+- `Spatial Resolution`: GPS coordinates
-- `Spatial Reference System`: Specify the geographic or projected coordinate system for the study (we also used a census API)
+- `Spatial Reference System`: *Specify the geographic or projected coordinate system for the study (we also used a census API)*
 - `Temporal Coverage`: 2021-08-29 to 2021-09-10
-- `Temporal Resolution`: Tweets are measured to the second (day hour:minute:second)
+- `Temporal Resolution`: Tweets are measured to the second (formatted as 'day hour:minute:second')
 - `Funding Name`: n/a
 - `Funding Title`: n/a
 - `Award info URI`: n/a
 - `Award number`: n/a

-## Related to

-- `OSF Project`:
-- `Pre-analysis Registration`:
-- `Post-analysis Report Registration`:
-- `Preprint`:
-- `Conference Presentation`:
-- `Publication`:
-- `Prior Study`:
-- `...`:

 ## Metadata for access